 full-body workout can be done on this Pilates trap table

-These springs are outstanding for helping your body to respond once again:
+The metal springs used on the trap table are outstanding for helping your body to respond once again:

 • They recruit stabilizing muscles – not just the standard major muscle groups but also the smaller muscles that help support them; this gives you a true athlete’s physique.